Kwalee: Mobile games

-PC & Console Games
+PC & Console games

 Awards

 In 2012, Kwalee was named in the Startups 100 awards as one of the UK's most innovative, inspiring and ground-breaking new companies.

 In 2019, its game Shootout 3D was awarded a TIGA award for 'Best Puzzle Game'.

 In App Annie's Top Publisher Awards 2021, awarded based on overall mobile downloads throughout 2020, Kwalee was named the UK's biggest mobile game publisher by downloads and the UK's third highest-ranked app publisher overall behind the BBC and the NHS.

 In 2021, Kwalee was nominated in the Best Publisher and Best Developer categories at the PocketGamer.biz Mobile Game Awards.

-In November 2022, the company won the title as Publisher of the Year at the TIGA Games Industry Awards 2022.
+In 2022, the company won the title as Publisher of the Year at both the TIGA Games Industry Awards 2022 and the PocketGamer Mobile Game Awards 2022.

-It was also named in the Top 50 Mobile Game Makers of 2021.
+It was also named in the Top 50 Mobile Game Makers of 2021, 2022, 2023, and 2024.